starlinglab/web-ui/wacz-lightbox/README.md

 You need a `/replay/` folder somewhere in the website with the Web Replay service worker `sw.js` file.

-You might need to load in the Web Replay `ui.js` file too.

 ### Example

 The following is a basic embed to show the component: